rgalanakis/pynocle/README.txt

 Cyclomatic Complexity
 ---------------------
-CC measures the number of decisions of piece of code can make (flow control such as if/then, try/catch, for, while, break, continue, etc.).
+Cyclomatic Complexity measures the number of decisions of piece of code can make (flow control such as if/then, try/catch, for, while, break, continue, etc.).
 Values between 1-9 are considered ideal.
 Values between 10-20 are considered acceptable depending on the use (they can indicate poor design,